Skip to main content Skip to navigation

 These complaints each have their own particular policies.
 Please consult the following links if considering making complaints of this nature:

-Code of Practice for the Investigation of Research Misconduct - this includes but is not exclusive to the fabrication or falsification of research data, the use of another person’s ideas, work or research data without appropriate acknowledgement and/or misleading ascription of authorship to a publication.
+Code of Practice for the Investigation of Research Misconduct - this includes but is not exclusive to concerns relating to the fabrication or falsification of research data, the use of another person’s ideas, work or research data without appropriate acknowledgement and/or misleading ascription of authorship to a publication.
 If an individual has a complaint about the way the Research Misconduct process itself is being operated and have tried to resolve it directly with the individual(s) responsible but have not been able to, they should contact the Director of Human Resources (see below) on behalf of the Registrar.

 3. Complaints or feedback relating to other matters

 2. If your feedback is of a general nature and/or you are not aware of a more direct or local route to provide it, please do use the University's General Feedback Form.
-This form is not to be used for complaints, however, but your views (compliments or concerns) on the University's services or operations for which you are not expecting a response or action in relation to your particular case.
+This form is not to be used for complaints, but for your views (compliments or concerns) on the University's services or operations for which you are not expecting a response or action in relation to your particular case.

 3. If after communicating your concerns to the relevant department you feel that the issue has not been resolved to your satisfaction in a timely way and you wish to complain, you should write to the relevant Head or Director of the department who will provide an initial response typically within twenty University working days of receipt.